How to Sell Used Furniture in Chicago: The Complete 2026 Guide

 Cons

-- We take a percentage of the sale price — we're transparent about that
+- We take a percentage of the sale price, and we're transparent about that

 - Currently available in Chicago only (expanding soon)